2015 Disc Golf Events

 Our goal at Firefly Disc Golf is to run the best disc golf events and provide a valuable service to the disc golf community.
 We believe we offer some of the best tournaments, provide excellent course design advice, and promote our great sport through contacts with local clubs, parks departments and local businesses.
 We would love to do a better job so feel free to let us know how we can help you!

 Plans are underway for the 2015 Bad Monkey Open.
 This will once again be a PDGA sanctioned 'B' Tier tournament at Leverich Park in Vancouver, Washington.
 The event will run with two flights of Amateur ONLY players totalling 100 on Saturday and Sunday, June 27-28, 2015.
 Bad Monkey Bikes on Broadway is (of course) our title sponsor and promises to sweeten the pot with awesome swag and increasing the scrip payout by 30%.
 Lunch will be provided on Sunday for all players.
+Registration is full, but you can still add your name to the waiting list in case of any cancellations.

 The 2013 Next Adventure Amateur Championship was held at the prestigious Blue Lake Disc Golf Course in Fairview, Oregon, August 24th and 25th.
 The NAAC is the largest amateur only event on the West Coast and has become a must-play event thanks to Next Adventure and Firefly Disc Golf's combined efforts to bring together a great player's pack, awesome food, and a smoothly run tournament.